-- Lying supine on bench or floor.
-Grasp sides of bench for
+- Lie supine on bench or floor.
+Grasp sides of bench for support.

 - Raise legs by flexing hips while flexing knees until hips

 are fully flexed.
 Continue to raise knees toward shoulders by

 flexing waist, raising hips from board.
 Return until waist, hips